Araffe/araffe.github.io/_posts/2014-12-03-learning-aci-part-2-bringing-up-a-fabric.markdown

 - Nexus
 ---

 Welcome to the second part of my blog series on ACI.
 Before we start to delve into policies, contracts, filters and all the other goodness to be found in ACI, we need to actually provision a fabric and bring it online.
 As it turns out, this is a really easy process and one which should take only a short amount of time.
-Obviously before we begin, we need to make sure everything is cabled correctly (leaf nodes to spine nodes, APIC controllers to leaf nodes, APIC out of band connectivity, etc).<!-- more -->
+Obviously before we begin, we need to make sure everything is cabled correctly (leaf nodes to spine nodes, APIC controllers to leaf nodes, APIC out of band connectivity, etc).

 Before we start, there are a few parameters which are useful to think about in advance and have to hand during the setup process:

   * The name you want to give your fabric.

-  * _Controller Name _- the names you want to give to your APIC controllers (normally there will be three of these).
+  * _Controller Name_ - the names you want to give to your APIC controllers (normally there will be three of these).

   * _TEP IP address pool_ - this range will be used by the fabric to automatically allocate TEP (Tunnel End Point) addresses.
 Every node (leaf and spine) will be allocated at least one TEP address.
 It's generally a good practice to dedicate a unique range for this.